 To keep spirits high, Club V serves a selection of wines and beer including Japanese import Asashi.

 Clients who play at Club V and wish to make it part of a regular thing are invited to become members.
 The clubs membership program offers members perks like free rooms at the Pullman Saigon Center hotel, airfare and spa service when they do well.
 Membership and rewards are offered at levels with incentives of different size.
 If you’re on a winning streak, you’ll get access to higher membership status and bigger prizes.

-Before we get into the nitty gritty of what casino beat out the competition for the top spot in our list of top casinos in Saigon, it’s important to establish a few things about gaming in Vietnam.
+Before I get into the nitty gritty of the rest of the casinos on our list, it’s important to establish a few things about gaming in Vietnam...

-Firstly, all the games mentioned (roulette, blackjack, baccarat, poker) are ‘electronic’ versions – table games with real croupiers are strictly outlawed in Saigon.
+Firstly, all the games mentioned (roulette, blackjack, baccarat, poker) are electronic versions – table games with real croupiers are strictly forbidden in Saigon.
 There is one exception to this, the Grand Ho Tram Strip mentioned at the end of the list.
-Technically, it’s outside of Ho Chi Minh City and is purpose-built for Asian and Western players used to playing in Las Vegas and Macau – as such the rules are a little more relaxed and there are live table games including blackjack, roulette and baccarat.
+Technically, it’s outside of Ho Chi Minh City and is purpose-built for Asian and Western players used to playing in Las Vegas and Macau.
+As such, the rules are a little more relaxed and there are live table games including blackjack, roulette and baccarat.

-You should also note that you can only gamble in US Dollars, so bring some along with you – the exchange rates you’ll get from Vietnamese Dong to USD are varied at best.
-Minimum bets start from 5 cents for slots and $10 for blackjack.
-In this article we’ll just be talking US Dollars to avoid confusion.
+You should also note that you can only gamble in US dollars, so bring some with you – the exchange rates you’ll get in the casinos from Vietnamese dong to USD are varied at best.
+Minimum bets start from 5 cents for slots and US$10 for blackjack.
+In this article I’ll just be talking US Dollars to avoid confusion.

 It’s also essential to bring along your passport or other proof of your nationality – there are strict laws against Vietnamese citizens gambling and only foreigners are allowed to step foot in a casino.